 A will is one of the most consequential documents you'll ever create because it spells out, in clear and legal terms, how you would like the resources you've spent your life building and stewarding to be used long into the future, creating a better life for those you love and care about.

-And yet, according to a recent Gallup poll, only 46 percent of Americans report having a will that describes how they would like their money and estate to be handled.
-(Source) According to the 2021 Wills and Estate Planning Survey, some adults have simply put it off, while others believe they don't yet need a will to protect their assets.
+And yet, only 33 percent of Americans report having a will that describes how they would like their money and estate to be handled.
+(Source) According to the 2022 Wills and Estate Planning Survey, some adults have simply put it off, while others believe they don't yet need a will to protect their assets.